mojitoinc/mojito-contracts-scripts/scripts/dutchAuction/README.md

 # Dutch Auction Contract

 ## Introduction
-This repository folder contains the scripts to intract the smart contract of a Dutch auction.
+This repository folder contains the scripts to interact the smart contract of a Dutch auction.

 ## Features
 - Start with a high initial price and gradually decrease over time.